 How Do You Prevent Mold From Forming After a Flood?

-Understand how to prevent mold from growing is vital for your health.
-Naturally, mold is everywhere.
-It does not pose a threat to wildlife nor people.
+Understanding how to prevent mold from growing is vital for your health.
+Mold is naturally everywhere.
+It does not pose a threat to wildlife or people.
 The problem comes when it is insulated.

-Unfortunately, that happens to be the most common type of occurrence as mold thrives in moist environments that are dark.
-Since basements are enclosed, one little drop of moisture is all that is needed to create mold.
-At The Fire Restoration Team, we are well equipped to clean up.
+Unfortunately, that happens to be the most common type of occurrence, as mold thrives in moist, dark environments.
+Since basements are enclosed, one little drop of moisture is all that is needed to create this fungal substance.
+At The Fire Restoration Team (TFRT), we are well equipped to clean up.

 Get a Quote